StudioZAAK/ZAAK.IO-Viewer/README.md

 --

 # standalone version
-If you want to go on with a standalone version focus on standalone.html icluding standalone.js Home Button Navigation from files created with http://www.zaak.io/editor/ are currently not implemented.
+If you want to go on with a standalone version focus on standalone.html including standalone.js Home Button Navigation from files created with http://www.zaak.io/editor/ are currently not implemented.
 But you can access this navigation type directly via standalone.js (custom incuded)

 --

+#Typ:
 When using http://www.zaak.io/editor/ to create your scenes you can export every scene by clicking 'ctrl+e'